Megospc/ALife/README.md

 **ALife** is a simulator of evolution of multicellular organisms.

 ### Operating Principle
-The entire field is divided into many squares (a «*Tile*»).
+The entire field is divided into many squares (a "*Tile*").
 Each *tile* contains a some amount of resources: *organic* and *charge*.
-There may also be a living cell (a «*Cell*») on a tile.
-Each *cell* has its own supply of energy and spends a little of it every turn.
+There may also be a living cell (a "*Cell*") on a tile.
+Each *cell* has its own supply of energy and consumes a little of it every turn.
 If there is not enough energy, the cell dies.
-When a cell dies, it leaves some *organic* and *charge* (amount of charge = energy that was in the cell) in a 3x3 *tiles* area.
+When a cell dies, it leaves some *organic* and *charge* (amount of charge = energy that was in the cell) in a 3x3 *tile* area.
 If there is  too much *organic* or *charge* in a tile, it becomes *poisoned*.
-If a cell locates on *poisoning*, it dies.
-If the *charge* exceeds a certain value, it begins to slowly disappear until it reaches that value.
+If a cell is on a *poisoned tile*, it dies.
+If the *charge* exceeds a certain value, it begins to slowly decrease until it reaches that value.

 Cells can be different types:
 + **Leaf**.
 Each turn gets energy from the sun.
 The more *organic* there is in a *tile* under a leaf, the more energy it can get.
 If two leaves touch, they both stop producing energy.